-As an author, do you use different tones in writing depending on the genre or audience?
+As an author, do you use different types of tones depending on the genre or audience?
 Do you have a distinctive tone readers can use to identify your writing, regardless of the subject matter?
-Or are you still trying to figure out how to leverage different tones in your writing to create a more compelling story?
+Or are you still trying to figure out how to leverage different types of tones in your writing to create a more compelling story?

 Have you ever had your writing misinterpreted?
-An everyday example is sending a text as a joke just to realize that the person did not take it as a joke and thought you were serious.
+An everyday example is sending a text as a joke just to realize that the person thought you were serious.

 It never feels good to have someone misinterpret what you are trying to say.
-And that's just one reason why it is important to learn how to convey the right tone in writing.
+And that’s just one reason why it is important to learn how to convey the right types of tones.

 In short, the author’s tone impacts the reader’s mood.